Working paper 12 - Ethical Dilemmas of Using Big Data in Social Welfare Administration

 About the author

-Dr. Suyoung Kim is visiting researcher ath the Leiden-Delft-Erasmus Centre for BOLD Cities.
+Dr. Suyoung Kim was visiting researcher at the Leiden-Delft-Erasmus Centre for BOLD Cities between September 2023 and June 2024.
 She is Associate Professor at the Department of Social Welfare of Seoul National University.

 A previous version of this paper was published in Korean (Suyoung Kim, 2016, “Social welfare ethics in the information age: Focusing on dataveillance through social welfare information system”, Korean Journal of Social Welfare, 68(1), 193-224).
 This updated and translated version of the study is to be presented at a BOLD Talk at the Centre for BOLD Cities on 14th May 2024.